-During the year ended 30 June 2020, Sunnyfield's key objectives as set out in 2018 to 2020 strategic plan were as follows:
+During the year ended 30 June 2021, Sunnyfield's key objectives as set out in 2018 to 2021 strategic plan were as follows:

-- Strengthen Sunnyfield: so that clients and customers experience the Sunnyfield way of quality service delivery every time.
-Sunnyfield will continue to deliver quality, person-centred, active support services but at the same time seek to ensure organisational security and sustainability through prudent financial management and more efficient and effective business processes. - Grow Sunnyfield: so that clients and customers get more choice of what they want, where they want it.
-Sunnyfield will support more people with disability and their families, through expansion of services and developing and engaging greater numbers of qualified and capable staff. - Innovate Sunnyfield: to deliver innovation so that clients and customers can better control how and when they engage with Sunnyfield.
-Sunnyfield will empower clients and their families and all Sunnyfield staff with technology and will use new delivery models to better serve clients and customers.
+- Strengthen Sunnyfield: so clients and customers experience the Sunnyfield way of quality service delivery every time.
+Sunnyfield will continue to deliver client person-centred, active support quality services, in conjunction with the client's circle of support.
+Sunnyfield will seek to ensure organisational security and sustainability through prudent financial management and more efficient and effective business processes. - Grow Sunnyfield: so clients and customers get more choice of what they want, where they want it.
+Sunnyfield will support more people with disability in conjunction with their circle of support, through expansion of services and developing and engaging more qualified and capable staff. - Innovate Sunnyfield: to deliver organisational innovation to enable clients and customers to have improved access to how and when they engage with Sunnyfield.
+Sunnyfield will empower staff with appropriate technology and will use new delivery models to better serve clients and customers.